What is fever?

 So the key to a stress free fever management is knowing the body temperature.
 Best practice would be to see the development of your body temperature in a continuous temperature curve.
 Based on this data it will be easier for you to decide whether or not the current temperature raise is actually a fever.

-- The question always is if the fever might cause an actual damage or is contributing to recovery. degree° tries to provide knowledge and data to you to make that decision.
+- The question always is if the fever might cause an actual damage or is contributing to recovery. degree° tries to provide knowledge about what is fever and helps you to make the right decision.

 Notice that this process is not always working properly with newborns.
 Babies can actually have infections without showing any signs of fever.
 So if your baby might shows aversion to drinking or a change of skin color please consider to visit your pediatrician whether there is a fever or not.